Advanced Fonts with XeLaTeX

 - Copy and paste:

-\setsansfont{tipa}[ Path=./TipaFontFiles/, Scale=0.9, Extension = .pfb, UprightFont=*8, BoldFont=*b10, ItalicFont=*sl8, BoldItalicFont=*sb10 ]
+\setsansfont{tipa}[ Path=./TipaFontFiles/, Scale=0.9, Extension = .pfb, UprightFont=*8, BoldFont=*b10, ItalicFont=*sl8, BoldItalicFont=*sb10 ] - Remember to delete the old text that set Asap as the sans serif font.

 - Use pages 14 and 36-56 of the Tipa manual to type up some phonetic symbols.